 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-The COVID-19 pandemic and the ensuing economic crisis has caused significant financial distress to many businesses in Kenya and across the world.
+The COVID-19 pandemic and the ensuing economic crisis have caused significant financial distress to many businesses in Kenya and across the world.
 Euler Hermes, which maintains the Global Insolvency Index, predicts that the pandemic is creating an “insolvency time bomb” and estimates that global business insolvencies are set to increase by more than 35% by 2021.

 Statistics from the office of the Official Receiver in Kenya do not yet indicate a significant increase in corporate insolvency filings over the pandemic period.
 Industry analysts attribute this to the government interventions aimed at cushioning businesses from the worst effects of the pandemic including measures such as the restructuring of loan portfolios and debt moratoriums.